dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/odbc/configuration.md

 The lines correspond to the following parameters:

-* `[DuckDB]`: between the brackets is a DSN for the DuckDB.
+* `[dataminer]`: between the brackets is a DSN for the dataminer.
 * `Driver`: Describes the driver's name, as well as where to find the configurations in the `odbcinst.ini`.
-* `Database`: Describes the database name used by DuckDB, can also be a file path to a `.db` in the system.
+* `Database`: Describes the database name used by dataminer, can also be a file path to a `.db` in the system.
 * `access_mode`: The mode in which to connect to the database.
 * `allow_unsigned_extensions`: Allow the use of [unsigned extensions](../../extensions/overview#unsigned-extensions).